Have you ever seen Duck Dynasty?

 And the wreath made it to the front door.

-Magnolia Leaf Wreath
+DIY Magnolia Wreath

 Supplies: